keboola/connection-docs/components/extractors/communication/gmail/index.md

 Don't forget to **Save** the configuration.

 ## Produced Tables
 Data are always imported incrementally.
-The extractor produces several tables that can be joined together.
+The data source connector produces several tables that can be joined together.

 ### Queries
 Queries and their messages; it is good to know which query a message came from.